Fafko/algorithms/README.md

-# Algorithms
+# Algorithms and Data Structures
-JavaScript implementation for widespread algorithms
+JavaScript implementation for widespread algorithms and data structures